Molded Fiberglass Grating Products

 FRP is able to overcome many tough jobs where wood is prone to rot, steel succumbs to rust and aluminum dents or corrodes.

-FRP grating is making its way into architectural and construction elements from traditional drain grating to modern designs that keep paths clear of liquids and debris.
+Fiberglass grating products are making their way into architectural and construction elements from traditional drain grating to modern designs that keep paths clear of liquids and debris.

 Industries are also turning to FRP grating because it can be treated and provide protection in areas other grating metals cannot tolerate.
 Common industrial uses of FRP grating include: